Frequently Asked Questions (FAQ's)

 The answer is a resounding “Yes!”
 Nearly all of the classes on COpilot qualify for graduate credit from Adams State University or the University of Northern Colorado.
 Graduate credit is always optional and has an additional fee of $55 (ASU) or $65 (UNC) per credit.

 All of the classes are eligible for license renewal hours through the Colorado Department of Education.
-At the conclusion of each class, you will receive a certificate of completion for your records provide you submit a class evaluation.
+At the conclusion of each class, you will receive a certificate of completion for your records provided you submit a class evaluation.

 Can I get the syllabus for the class before making a decision?